Intent types and execution

 For example: The user submits a list of intents that will do two things:

-1. Intent 1: Perform a on usdc.near to create an account on it
+1. Intent 1: Perform a storage deposit on usdc.near to create an account on it

 2. Intent 2: Withdraw native NEAR from the user's account in the Verifier to usdc.near account